lihaoyun6/ComfyUI-SecNodes_Ultra_Fast/README.md

 # ComfyUI SeC Nodes

-**Self-contained** ComfyUI custom nodes for **SeC (Segment Concept)** - a concept-driven video object segmentation framework using Large Vision-Language Models for automatic visual concept extraction.
+**Self-contained** ComfyUI custom nodes for **SeC (Segment Concept)** - State-of-the-art video object segmentation that outperforms SAM 2.1.

+## What is SeC?

+**SeC (Segment Concept)** is a breakthrough in video object segmentation that shifts from simple feature matching to **high-level conceptual understanding**.
+Unlike SAM 2.1 which relies primarily on visual similarity, SeC uses a **Large Vision-Language Model (LVLM)** to understand *what* an object is conceptually, enabling robust tracking through:

+- 🧠 **Semantic Understanding**: Recognizes objects by concept, not just appearance
+- 🎯 **Scene Complexity Adaptation**: Automatically balances semantic reasoning vs feature matching
+- 💪 **Superior Robustness**: Handles occlusions, appearance changes, and complex scenes better than SAM 2.1
+- 📊 **SOTA Performance**: +11.8 points over SAM 2.1 on SeCVOS benchmark

+### How SeC Works

+1. **Visual Grounding**: You provide initial prompts (points/bbox/mask) on one frame
+2. **Concept Extraction**: SeC's LVLM analyzes the object to build a semantic understanding
+3. **Smart Tracking**: Dynamically uses both semantic reasoning and visual features
+4. **Keyframe Bank**: Maintains diverse views of the object for robust concept understanding

+The result?
+SeC tracks objects more reliably through challenging scenarios like rapid appearance changes, occlusions, and complex multi-object scenes.

 ## Features

-- 🔥 **SeC Model Loader**: Load SeC models with simple, intuitive settings
+- 🔥 **SeC Model Loader**: Load SeC models with simple settings
-- 🔥 **SeC Video Segmentation**: Advanced video object segmentation with visual prompts
+- 🎯 **SeC Video Segmentation**: SOTA video segmentation with visual prompts
+- 🎨 **Coordinate Plotter**: Visualize coordinate points before segmentation
-- 🚀 **Self-Contained**: All SeC inference code bundled - no separate installation needed
+- 🚀 **Self-Contained**: All inference code bundled - no external repos needed
-- 🎯 **Visual Prompts**: Points, bounding boxes, and masks
-- ⚡ **Bidirectional Tracking**: Track objects forward, backward, or both directions from any frame
+- ⚡ **Bidirectional Tracking**: Track from any frame in any direction
-- 🧠 **Concept-Driven**: Automatically understands object concepts using LVLMs for robust tracking

 ## Installation